vova7878/Integer/README.md

 This is a simple implementation of integer types in C++.
 It is intended to be used like the standard uintX_t, except for a different name.

 ### In Code
-All that needs to be done in code is `#include "Integer.hpp"` or `#include "Integer_literal.hpp"` to support integer literals
+All that needs to be done in code is `#include "Integer.hpp"`

 ```c++
 #include <iostream>